MicheleMorelli/Stats_recap/README.md

 └── test\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── test.py ---> (all the pytests are here)\

-The new term is approaching, and I found myself refreshing some statistics for the upcoming modules.
+The new university term is approaching, and I found myself refreshing some statistics for the upcoming modules.

 I thought it would be a good idea to write down a couple of simple Python methods to help me refresh the basics (and the symbols!).

 Just to make sure that everything is working as it should, I used numpy's methods to double-check my functions  in the pytests.

-Currently it shows the following functions:
+Given a numeric dataset, currently it shows the following functions:
 - Arithmetic mean
 - Median
 - Variance